 The nominating/governance committee plans to begin searching for a director candidate in the next few months to find a replacement for John.
-A skills matrix is not used to evaluate broader board needs.
 The committee will seek a candidate with skills similar to John's.
-The annual performance assessment survey did not reveal any substantive changes needed to overall board composition, though several directors suggested skills that may be needed in the future.
+The annual performance assessment survey did not reveal any substantive changes needed to overall board composition.
+Although several directors suggested skills that may be needed in the future, the committee chose not to memorialize this in a skills matrix.